 2. Pro: A longer repayment period can lower your monthly payment

 If you’re able to make a larger payment down the road and want to pay down your balance further, you can simply elect to make a larger payment.
-However, you can’t elect to make a smaller payment unless you qualify through refinancing.
+That said, you can’t elect to make a smaller payment unless you qualify through refinancing.

 3. Pro: One payment is easier to manage

 For those who have loans with multiple lenders, keeping track of every payment and the details of each loan can be difficult.
-Since refinancing involves consolidating multiple loans into one loan with a single payment, it makes staying on top of your monthly payments much easier.
+Since refinancing involves consolidating multiple loans into one loan with a single payment, it makes it much easier to stay on top of your monthly payments.

 For those with both federal and private student loans, refinancing can be a great simplification tool when communicating between lenders — especially because private and federal lenders operate differently and have different regulations.
 However, only refinance if you’re offered a more competitive rate than your federal loans and don’t plan on using the Education Department’s federal relief programs.